Umuzi-org/ACN-syllabus/content/projects/basic-unit-test-mocks-kata/_index.md

 ## Instructions for reviewer

-- Please pay attention to how the unit tests are written:
+- Unit tests:

-> The learner should demonstrate that the code does what it should and does it efficiently.
+ - The learner should demonstrate that the email sends only once, with the correct arguments.

-> They should test correctly.
-Please refer to {{% contentlink path="topics/jasmine-spies" %}}
+ - The learner should demonstrate an understanding of mocks and spies.
+Please see {{% contentlink path="topics/unit-testing-mocks-and-spies" %}} .

-- It is good if the files are well organized/structured. i.e. a configuration file with only the configuration in it, a send-email file that only sends the email, etc.
+- The learner should have well organized/structured files, i.e. a configuration file with only the configuration in it, a send-email file that only sends the email, etc.

-- Look out for code structure.
+- Look out for the overall structure of the code.
 Sending emails to multiple recipients is not a requirement, but if the code is structured well enough, then doing so should be easy.